jonsabbagh1992/redshift_data_warehouse/README.md

     - AmazonS3ReadOnlyAccess

 Once that is set-up, enter the key and secret access codes in **dwh.cfg**.
-Finally, run **run.py** to create the tables and load the data into Redshift.
+Finally, execute **run.sh** to create the tables and load the data into Redshift.

 Don't forget to run **tear_down_resources.py** once you are done.